 Take the SP92 (Strada Provinciale 92) from either Palermo or Taormina or the Via Catania to, well, Catania 🙂

 From Catania/Taormina you will reach Rifugio Sapienza in about 1 hour (less if your hotel is not in the centre).
-From Palermo, it’s a three hours drive.
+From Palermo, it’s a three-hour drive.

 Rifugio Sapienza is located at an altitude of 1,923 meters.

 You can park the car in the main square.
-Remember to pay the parking ticket (full-day or half-day after 1pm) because you will get certainly fined otherwise.
-The local police is very motivated.
+Remember to pay the parking ticket (full-day or half-day after 1 pm) because you will get certainly fined otherwise.
+The local police are very motivated.